LocalJoost/LocalJoost.github.io/_pages/about.md

 title: "About"
 ---
 ## About this blog
-This blog attempts to be a collection of how-to examples in the Microsoft software stack - things that may take forever to find out, especially for the beginner.
-I see it as my way to return something to the Microsoft community in exchange for what I learned from it.
+This blog attempts to be a collection of how-to examples - things that may take forever to find out, especially for the beginner.
+I see it as my way to return something to the developer community in exchange for what I learned from it.
 I continue the journey here that I started on [DotNetByExample on Blogger](https://dotnetbyexample.blogspot.com).
 All content has been migrated to this new blog.

 ## About me
 * Joost van Schaik, pronounced [like this](http://www.schaikweb.net/dotnetbyexample/jvs.wma).
-* Senior Lead Unity Developer.
+* Senior Lead Unity Developer & technical software architect.
-* Windows Development MVP & Windows Insider MVP.
+* Windows Development MVP & Windows Mixed Reality MVP, former Windows Insider MVP.
-* Mixed Reality, HoloLens (2), Unity, C#, Xamarin, .NET.
+* Mixed Reality, Magic Leap 2, Quest, HoloLens 2, Unity, C#, .NET.
 * Rogue R&D hacker.
 * Gardener, Lover of Nature, Amateur philosopher.
-* Twitter High Volume Achievement Unlocked.
 * Most likely place to find me: in front of a keyboard.
 * Most likely place for me to die: in front of a keyboard.